Mathématique: Chapter 64

 “Telford denied the request.”

 “Telford isn’t here anymore.”
-Young shot Shep a meaningful look.
+Young shot Sheppard a meaningful look.

 “It might work,” Young said.
-“It might not.
-But I think it’s worth a try.
-I think we gotta get him out of Cheyenne Mountain.
-I doubt he’s going to do well with the low-key house arrest that the SGC was forcing on him.
+“Worth a shot.
+We gotta get him out of Cheyenne Mountain.
+I doubt he’ll do well with the low-key house arrest the SGC will force on him.
 Plus, there are ethical problems with dialing the nine-chevron address, and I’d like him as far away from those as possible.”

 “Ethical problems?”
 Sheppard asked.
 “What kind of ethical problems?”

-“I can’t say—but I think I can make the case that without ethics committee oversight, Rush shouldn’t be asked to work on the cypher set.
-I can probably threaten to drag the IOA into things.
-Especially given that he has no personal memory and can’t effectively advocate for himself.”
+“I can’t say—but without ethics committee oversight, Rush shouldn’t be asked to work on the cypher set.
+I can threaten to drag the IOA into things.
+Especially given he has no personal memory and can’t effectively advocate for himself.”

 “So I’m gonna request him?”
-Sheppard asked, his voice dropping.
-“Human civilization isn’t going to fall to the Ori if I do?
+Sheppard dropped his voice.
+“Human civilization won’t fall to the Ori if I do?
 Because that was the earful I got from Telford in May.
-He actually called via the Gate Bridge to tell me I was endangering the Milky Way by listening to Jackson.”
+He called via the Gate Bridge to tell me I was endangering the Milky Way by listening to Jackson.”

-“If an eleventh-hour save needs to happen,” Young said, “I am worried that my neighbor’s on the short list of people that might be asked to pull it off.
+“If an eleventh-hour save needs to happen,” Young said, “I am worried my neighbor’s on the short list of people who might be asked to step up.
 But I’m hoping we’ve got more time before midnight than that.”

-They paused, looking at one another.
+They paused.
 Neither of them hit the door controls.

-“Pegasus is full of wraith.”
-The words were neutral, just a statement of fact, but there was a pain behind John Sheppard’s eyes that made them hit like a confession.
-As though he, somehow, was personally responsible for the state of the Pegasus Galaxy.
+“Pegasus is full of Wraith.”
+The words were neutral, but there was a pain behind John Sheppard’s eyes that made them hit like a confession.
+As though he, somehow, was responsible for the state of the Pegasus Galaxy.
 Maybe he thought he was.
 Hell, maybe he actually was.

-But then, Young had more than a little bit of a soft spot for people who opened doors they should’ve left shut.
+But Young had more than a little bit of a soft spot for people who opened doors better left shut.

 Sheppard smiled ruefully.
 “Is your counter-insurgency team really dedicated to counter-insurgency?” he asked, refocusing.
 “Or is it a fancy name for the Nick Rush Security Detail?”